• Instagram

 Whole Roasted Chicken with Dried Fruit and Red Wine

-Marinate the chicken overnight to infuse the flavors, and this juicy Roasted Chicken with Dried Fruit and Red Wine is on the table with ease.
+Whole Roasted Chicken with Dried Fruit and Wine is the most incredibly juicy and tasty roasted chicken.
+Marinate the chicken overnight to infuse the flavors, and this incredible chicken is on the table with ease.

 Check out this recipe